haritha4538/meme_generator/README.md

 ## 11. Conclusion

-This internship project significantly contributed to my technical and professional development.
-It offered a comprehensive experience in applying theoretical concepts to solve real-world problems while adhering to industry standards in code quality and documentation.
+This internship project helped me strengthen my understanding of file handling, image processing, and user interaction via the command line.
+I gained hands-on experience in version control using GitHub and learned how to organize and document a software project professionally.

 ---